 Condo Insurance FAQ

-Does condo insurance cover me for Airbnb or short term rentals?
+Does condo insurance cover dog liability or dog bites?

 Will my insurance pay for temporary housing if something happens to my condo?